Noise Levels in 12816, NY | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Southern 12816 sounds about 55% louder than Western 12816 to the human ear, a 6.3 dBA gap.
+To the human ear, noise in southeastern 12816 sounds about 181% louder than in southwestern 12816, a 14.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?